diyaa97daoud/robot-simulator/README.md

 - local `.class` files

 If generated files are already tracked in git, remove them from the repository once and keep them ignored afterward.

-## Suggested Next Work

-- run the suite again to measure the carry-to-charge policy against the other two models
-- compare recharge waiting and blocked conflicts against the stricter battery-safe version
-- decide whether recharge-zone contention needs an explicit queue policy